With each new year comes new trends and new technology.

 D2C Retailers Are Your Biggest Competition

 The ecommerce age has leveled the playing field for direct-to-consumer (D2C) retailers.
 Where previously, D2C businesses had to rely on things like catalogs and mail order to sell their products, now they can sell online right alongside traditional retailers.
 And why have a middleman when you don’t need one?
 That’s why D2C ecommerce is thriving right now.

 Since they can bypass the retail step in the sales process, D2C retailers can get products to market faster and collect higher margins on their sales.
 If your business is traditional retail, you run the risk of being outperformed by manufacturers who can send their products straight to ecommerce sites.

 Research shows that PIM adopters can reduce their time to market by up to 400 percent, helping traditional retailers stay competitive with D2C sellers.

 How Do Retailers Overcome These Challenges In 2020?

 In case you didn’t notice, there’s a common solution to many of these challenges (and many others that ecommerce retailers routinely face).

-Ready to see all the ways PIM can help your business face challenges head on in 2020?
+Ready to see all the ways this innovative software can help your business face challenges head on in 2020?
 Download our free ebook to start your journey to PIM, the best investment you can make in your business this year.